viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 )
 ```

-We can now build the docker image.
+We can now build the docker image using `docker build` command.

 ```bash
 $ docker build --tag app .